mesosphere-backup/dcos-bootstrap/README.md

-# Install Mesosphere DC/OS on AWS using a single command
+# Install DC/OS on AWS using a single command

 [![Build Status](https://travis-ci.org/dcos-labs/dcos-bootstrap.svg?branch=master)](https://travis-ci.org/dcos-labs/dcos-bootstrap)

 **[Read this blog post to learn more about DC/OS and dcos-bootstrap!][blog]**

-The project's goal is to get you started with [Mesosphere DC/OS] on AWS with as few steps as possible.
+The project's goal is to get you started with [DC/OS] on AWS with as few steps as possible.
 Rather than following the [AWS DC/OS Installation Guide], you can use the provided tooling to launch a DC/OS cluster with a single command -- and delete it just as easily.

-Note: Nothing here is meant to be used in production; that's what [Mesosphere Enterprise DC/OS] is for.

 ## Installation